Kris-0605/fernet-files/README.md

 At this time, Fernet Files only supports the `read`, `write`, `seek` and `close` methods (as well as being context managed so you can close them with a `with` statement), so it is not a true file-like object.
 Maybe at some point in future (once I've learnt C) I'll come back and make a version of this that returns a true file-like object.

+Additionally, Fernet Files does not use the version of Fernet that the cryptography module provides.
+This is because of base64 - cryptography.fernet.Fernet outputs encrypted data as base64 and takes base64 as input for decrypted data.
+Base64 uses 33% more space than storing data as its raw binary, so we obviously want to decode the base64 output in order to save space.
+However, decoding base64 that has just been encoded is a waste of processing power, and a quick look at Fernet's source code will show you that the data is present in binary form before being encoded.
+For this reason, `custom_fernet.py` includes the class `FernetNoBase64`, which does exactly was it says on the tin: raw output and raw input, no base64 required or supported.
+The processing time this saves is significant: in my own rough testing I've found that this provides between a 50% and 150% speedup depending on the context.

 ## Installation

 It doesn't exist yet.